joxad/easydatabinding/README.md

 ```

+### WTF : you have two classes ???
+Why don't you put all the logic in the ActivityBase / FragmentBase ?

+Well, in order to use the databinding, the classes that will handle the view must extends BaseObservable, and in some cases,
+some data are to be visible only in this unique fragment.

+So the activity now become a way to access the views (with the bindings) and the VM class will handle all the treatments.

 ### More

+- See the package sample in order to see in working with a API using retrofit.
+I used https://swapi.co/ for sample.

 - To handle Result there are useful interfaces you can put in your VM's class of your activity